 While you'll still find plenty of sweet treats and costumes in major Japanese cities to celebrate the Halloween season, there are a few differences in how Japan has adopted this American holiday.
 Traditions like dressing up may have survived the journey overseas but those like trick-or-treating were too different for most Japanese people to embrace.

 Surprisingly, carving orange pumpkins into traditional Jack-o-lanterns is one of the traditions that Japanese people have embraced.
 However, pumpkins that are native to Japan have purple skins, so if you're looking to carve a traditional Jack-o-lantern on your trip, you'll have to pay a little more for an imported orange pumpkin.

-Desserts and sugary confections are popular year-round in Japan, and Japanese candy companies spare no expense capitalizing on a new palette to market to consumers.
-Orange, black, purple, and green desserts are a big hit at restaurants and bakeries around the country, but watch out for the purple stuff—it's likely to be made from purple sweet potatoes.
+Desserts and sugary confections are popular year-round in Japan, and Japanese candy companies spare no expense capitalizing on a new holiday to market to consumers.
+Orange, black, purple, and green desserts are a big hit at restaurants and bakeries around the country, but look out for the purple stuff—it's likely to be made from purple sweet potatoes.